SixSq/old.sixsq.github.com/_news/2018-09-04-news-eusec-workshop.md

 - Scheme owners and authorities: have your compliance scheme integrated in EU-SEC.
 - Auditors: use the framework to **facilitate audits** and optimise your client’s service experience.

-The full agenda is available [here](https://cdn0.scrvt.com/fokus/97a05e0223ad853f/5c12826a9af6/EU-SEC-Workshop-Announcement---Agenda---2018-09-03.pdf).
-A member of the SixSq team will be presenting the results achieved so far on the multi-party recognition framework pilot schemes.

 **When?**

 Monday 10 September 2018 from 10:30 to 16:30 CEST